sr1278/restaurantorderanalysis.github.io/README.md

 2. What were the least and most ordered items?
 What categories were they in?
 3. What were the top 5 orders that spent the most money?
 4. View the details of the highest spend order.
 What insights can you gather from the results?

+Data Analytics Insights and Procedure:
+Utilized MySQL to analyze data for the taste of the world cafe.

 Overall metrics that were analyzed for the Sales team to understand which categories, and orders were most and leas profitable, which were able to showcase the types of dishes the restaurant should continue to serve customers.